-- Review existing data and plan for the fieldwork program in the spring - Soil sampling program targeted south of the Yellow Fox gold, showing 59.413 g/t and areas of increased density of interpreted structures - Approximately 700 soil samples on ten, 1000m long, 250m spaced lines trending approximately 700 with samples taken every 25m along the line. - Should soil sampling program be proven effective, expansion of the lines and additional lines to the south are warranted
+- Review existing data and plan for the fieldwork program in the spring - Soil sampling program targeted south of the Yellow Fox gold, showing 59.413 g/t and areas of increased density of interpreted structures - Approximately 700 soil samples on ten, 1000m long, 250m spaced lines trending approximately 110 degrees, with samples taken every 25m along the line. - The information provided by QP Wayne Reid P.Geo. is registered in Newfoundland